-\$250.00 In this, our fifth of six courses, you will learn about: thermal comfort; indoor air quality; the types and major components of a mechanical system; the purpose of HVAC controls; how plumbing systems function; domestic water, drain, waste and vent lines; common electrical terminology; components of the electrical distribution system; and emergency and standby power.
-You will also learn valuable information about: components and construction sequence for a tele-data system; components and construction sequence for an audio-visual system; and components and construction sequence for a security system. g \$175.00 In this, our last of the six courses, you will learn about: wet-pipe fire suppression system; dry-pipe fire suppression system; the purpose and components of a fire alarm system; fire alarm inputs, controls and outputs; typical life-safety requirements; elevator types and construction sequencing; final MEP system activities; the purpose of commissioning.
+CFC 105 In this, our fifth of six courses, you will learn about: thermal \$250.00 comfort; indoor air quality; the types and major components of a Mechanical, Electrical, mechanical system; the purpose of HVAC controls; how Plumbing & AV-Tel-Data plumbing systems function; domestic water, drain, waste and vent lines; common electrical terminology; components of the 20 clock hours electrical distribution system; and emergency and standby Prerequisites: None power.
+Corequisite: None 20 on-site hours or equivalent You will also learn valuable information about: components and construction sequence for a tele-data system; components and construction sequence for an audio-visual system; and components and construction sequence for a security system.
+CFC 106 In this, our last of the six courses, you will learn about: wet-pipe \$200.00 fire suppression system; dry-pipe fire suppression system; the Fire Protection, Startup/Testing purpose and components of a fire alarm system; fire alarm & Closeout inputs, controls and outputs; typical life-safety requirements; elevator types and construction sequencing; final MEP system 10 clock hours activities; the purpose of commissioning.
+Prerequisites: None Corequisite: None You will also learn valuable information about: the purpose of a 10 on-site hours or equivalent punchlist and the punchlist process; typical requirements for a certificate of occupancy; typical requirements for final completion; and the process to turnover a building and the requirements for post-occupancy.